How to use Image Correction Filters

 Private results As BarcodeResults = BarcodeReader.Read("sample.png", options)

-' Export file to disk
+' Export filtered images to disk with the filename "brightness_1.5.png"

 results.ExportFilterImagesToDisk("brightness_1.5.png")